 If your company wants to use the novel food or ingredient in a new way or for different food categories, you will need to start the comprehensive food assessment process.
 For instance, the company applied to use Chia foods on bread.
 If you intend to use it for ice creams or any other way, the ‘substantial equivalence’ route will not apply to you.

-Obtaining the permission to sell novel food products is the sole responsibility of one company.
+Obtaining permission to sell novel food products is the sole responsibility of one company.
 Each importer or exporter should seek separate approvals.
+If you wish to find certified importers of food products then we advise you to join Nutrada.